fido-device-onboard/client-sdk-fidoiot/docs/mbedos.md

   Boot up the board.
 The device will be flashed with the credentials and becomes ready for ownership transfer.
-On successful execution of the DI protocol, the device will be configured with the required  FDO credentials and the ownership coucher file will be generated.
+On successful execution of the DI protocol, the device will be configured with the required  FDO credentials and the ownership voucher file will be generated.

 - To enable the device for ownership transfer, you need to configure the FDO PRI Rendezvous and Owner.
   Refer to [Ownership Transfer Setup](ownership_transfer.md).
 After these